-The new Zetasizer Nano ZSP from Malvern Instruments is a high specification dynamic light scattering system that delivers unique protein characterization capabilities in a single, easy to use instrument.
+The new Zetasizer Nano ZSP from Malvern Panalytical is a high specification dynamic light scattering system that delivers unique protein characterization capabilities in a single, easy to use instrument.

-This top-of-the-range addition to Malvern’s established Zetasizer Nano family enables highly sensitive measurement of zeta potential, for rapid, reliable measurement of the electrophoretic mobility of proteins, and subsequent calculation of the key parameter of protein charge.
+This top-of-the-range addition to Malvern Panalytical’s established Zetasizer Nano family enables highly sensitive measurement of zeta potential, for rapid, reliable measurement of the electrophoretic mobility of proteins, and subsequent calculation of the key parameter of protein charge.

 Measuring protein mobility (or zeta potential) by dynamic light scattering is faster and more convenient than conventional methods such as capillary electrophoresis and iso-electric focussing.
 Furthermore, the Zetasizer Nano ZSP requires only 20 microliters of sample and measures at concentrations down to 1 mg/mL.

 Key to achieving superior protein mobility measurements are a highly sensitive measurement system, the ability to protect the sample from aggregation, and flexible software that presents data in an immediately usable format.
 The Zetasizer Nano ZSP has the count rate sensitivity needed to easily measure weakly scattering samples such as proteins, and the instrument’s protein mobility measurement process is designed to maximize measurement quality using three specific features.

 Firstly, by combining size and zeta potential measurements the Zetasizer software can ensure that no aggregates are forming during the measurement, and warn the user is this does start to occur.
 Secondly, mobility measurements are performed in groups of sub-runs to allow extended periods of cooling, reducing the possibility of aggregation through heating.
 And thirdly, automatic optimization of measurement settings minimizes denaturation and aggregation during mobility measurements.